jon-heard/obsidian-inline-scripts/README.md

 ## Release notes

+### 0.18.0
+- bug fix - Import Library feature doesn't fail gracefully on unable to connect to repo.
+- feature - Shortcut-files can be disabled, without removing them.
+Feature implemented, but not yet exposed through UI.

 ### 0.17.2
 - bug fix - shortcut-files with non-standard newlines (\r chars) cause bugs in the help system.